Egbert-Azure/TRS80M1/TRS80 _Expertsystem/TRS80_vs_Prolog.md

 understands, and measure where it matches Prolog and where it deliberately does not.
 The comparison is therefore a *lens*, not a claim of descent.

+### What is Prolog? (a primer for today's reader)

+If you have only seen languages like Python, Java, or BASIC, Prolog will look strange, because it works the opposite way.
+In those *imperative* languages you write step‑by‑step
+instructions: do this, then that. **Prolog is declarative**: you describe a *knowledge base* of facts and rules — what is true — and then ask questions ("queries").
+A built‑in **inference engine** figures out *how* to answer, searching the rules for you.
+You never write the search procedure; the language is the search procedure.

+A tiny example: you state the facts `parent(tom, bob).` and `parent(bob, ann).` and the rule `grandparent(X, Z) :- parent(X, Y), parent(Y, Z).` — then ask `grandparent(tom, ann)?` and Prolog answers *yes*, having chained the rules itself.
+It proves goals by **backward chaining** (start from the question, reduce it to sub‑goals) with two mechanisms this document keeps returning to: **unification** (matching a query against rule heads, binding variables) and **backtracking** (on a dead end, undo and try another rule).

+Prolog was created in the early 1970s (Colmerauer and Kowalski) and is still in use today.
+Modern systems such as SWI‑Prolog and SICStus are applied to:

+- **Expert systems and rule engines** — modelling complex rule environments such as compliance checks, configuration, and security‑permission logic.
+- **Natural‑language processing** — parsing grammar and analysing meaning (its built‑in
+  grammar rules make this natural).
+- **Theorem proving and symbolic logic** — evaluating mathematical and logical statements;
+  Prolog's core *is* a resolution theorem prover.

+This is why Prolog is the right yardstick for the TRS‑80 engine: it is the best‑known language built *entirely* around the "knowledge base + inference engine + backward chaining" idea that the TRS‑80 program implements by hand.
+(Historically the two even ran side by side — by 1987, the year of Soll's book, Prolog was already being used for real‑time expert systems and security‑rule analysers.)

+> **One conceptual difference worth holding onto.** The TRS‑80 *knowledge base* (the rules
+> in `testen`) is declarative — it states relationships, not procedures.
+But the *engine*
+> (`wc.bas`) is hand‑written, step‑by‑step BASIC: it is an **imperative implementation of a
+> declarative idea**.
+Prolog folds both into one declarative language and supplies the
+> engine for free.
+That is precisely why building this engine by hand was real work — the
+> author wrote, in BASIC, the inference machinery that Prolog gives you built‑in.

 ---

 ## 1. Core Inference Paradigm